neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_Flashing_via_AC6_w_STM32F103_BluePill.md

 ![1.12](images/1.12.jpg)

-Alternatively, you can use a USB-UART converter on the UART pins (see diagram above), wired up like so:
+Alternatively, you can test the output using a USB-UART converter on the UART pins (see diagram above), wired up like so:

 ![ftdi1](images/ftdi1.jpg)
 ![ftdi2](images/ftdi2.jpg)